EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.find.md

     -
 ### tools.find.find_local_zeros

-- find_local_zeros function                                            FitFun Description: Given table of equally spaced data, use Stirling interpolation formula to find the local zeros of
+- find_local_zeros function                                            FitFun Description: Given table of equally spaced data, use Stirling interpolation formula to find the local zeros of the tabulated data.
+The program find all the local